 The valuation or determination of the present value of all future benefits to be paid by the funds reflects the assumptions that best describe anticipated future experience.
 The choice of a funding method does not impact the determination of the present value of future benefits.
 The funding method determines only the incidence of cost.
 In other words, the purpose of the funding method is to allocate the present value of future benefits determination into annual costs.
 In order to do this allocation, it is necessary for the funding method to "break down" the present value of future benefits into two components: (1) that which is attributable to the past, (2) and that which is attributable to the future.
 The excess of that portion attributable to the past over the plan assets is then amortized over a period of years.
-Actuarial terminology calls the part attributable to the past the "past service liability" or the "actuarial accrued liability".
-The portion of the present value of future benefits allocated to the future is commonly known as "the present value of future normal costs", with the specific piece of it allocated to the current year being called "the normal cost".
+Actuarial terminology calls the present value of future benefits allocated to the future is commonly known as "the present value of future normal costs", with the specific piece of it allocated to the current year being called "the normal cost".
 The difference between the plan assets and actuarial accrued liability is called the "unfunded actuarial accrued liability".